fosterrath-mila/ift6759/faq.md

 # FAQ

+## I can't launch job longer than 15 minutes, what should I do? / When I do a checkjob I get the error "BLOCK MSG: job violates active HARD MAXWC limit of 900"

+This was a bug affecting certain users on Helios, it should be fixed for everyone now.
+If you still see this error, please let us know.

 ## I tried to connect to Helios multiple times with the wrong password and now, I cannot connect anymore, what should I do? <a name="q_ban"></a>

 The ban policy on Helios is 15 minutes for the first series of attempts and 24 hours for the next ones.